sgotzler/ENGL-257/_posts/2023-01-09-assignments.markdown

 Critical and scholarly sources will be excerpted, and uploaded to Canvas.
 Several of these readings will be required during the first unit (weeks 1-4), but will become optional once the peer discussion facilitation begins (weeks 6-8; 10-12).
 That being said, students are encouraged to examine or skim optional readings at their discretion and according to their inclination, as many readings may be helpful for developing their video essays.

-Each week a portion of our class time in the Game Room will be used to facilitate extended play of featured titles.
+Each week a portion of our class time in the Gameroom will be used to engage in extended play of featured titles.
 To facilitate this, we will work in small groups to play, watch, and discuss these titles at the 5 gaming stations.

 In addition to gameplay sessions held during class time, we will be watching nine feature length films—some exceeding 120 minutes in runtime.
 Students will be responsible for viewing the film for each week closely and in its entirety prior to attending class.
 We will also be regularly viewing video capture of gameplay footage from a variety of games (approx. 10-30min each)—to form the basis of our discussion.
 Depending on availability, I may also hold live streams on twitch during select evenings outside of class — in the event that these streaming sessions do occur they would be entirely optional, and participation or viewing of them would have no impact on a student’s grade.

-*Expectation and Effort*: Nevertheless, students will be expected to complete a regular weekly viewing load of anywhere between 90-150 minutes of films and gameplay capture footage.
-While there is no formal mechanism for a participation grade in this course, the best way to ensure that you earn a successful grade, and have the most meaningful learning experience, is to complete the weekly viewings on time and ahead of discussion.
+*Expectation and Effort*: Students will be expected to complete a regular weekly viewing load of anywhere between 90-150 minutes of films and gameplay capture footage.
+While there is no formal mechanism for a participation grade in this course, the best way to ensure that you produce a successful final project, and have the most meaningful learning experience, is to complete the weekly viewings on time and ahead of discussion.

 ---